Skip to Main Navigation

 STORY HIGHLIGHTS

-• Using technology, governments around the world can help enhance public service delivery while at the same time fighting fraud and corruption and enhance transparency for citizens.
+• Using technology, governments around the world can help enhance public service delivery, fight fraud and corruption, and enhance transparency for citizens.

-• Technology is helping to build trust and deliver more value for money to taxpayers.
+• Under some circumstances, technology can help to build trust and deliver more value for money to taxpayers.

-• Open data analysis help detect irregularities about procurement processes.
+• Open data can help detect irregularities about procurement processes.

-Paraguay has been hit hard by the coronavirus.
+Paraguay was hit hard by the coronavirus.
 The country witnessed demonstrations against perceived fraud, corruption, and a lack of accountability in addressing the health crisis, which put thousands of lives at risk.

 Paraguay has a long history of implementing open contracting reforms with a robust open data and publication infrastructure.
 Open data has helped Paraguay’s National Public Procurement Agency (DNCP) create an early warning system with real-time monitoring of all emergency procurement processes.